this-is-an-anonymous-organization/auto-code-rover/README.md

 ## ✉️ Contacts

 For any queries, you are welcome to open an issue.

-Alternatively, contact us at:
+Alternatively, contact us at acr@sonarsource.com
-* ridwan.shariffdeen@sonarsource.com
-* martin.mirchev@sonarsource.com

 ## Acknowledgements